-Section 1502 of Dodd-Frank added Section 13(p) to the Exchange Act, and broadly mandates SEC reporting companies to make disclosures and undertake due diligence if they are involved in manufacturing products containing "conflict minerals."
-In 2012, the SEC adopted new Exchange Act Rule 13p-1 and Form SD to implement Section 1502.
+In 2012, the SEC adopted new Exchange Act Rule 13p-1 and Form SD to implement Section 1502 of Dodd-Frank (which added Section 13(p) to the Exchange Act), which mandates SEC-reporting companies to make disclosures and undertake due diligence if they are involved in manufacturing products containing "conflict minerals."

-Rule 13p-1 is deceptively simple - it provides that all SEC registrants "having conflict minerals that are necessary to the functionality or production of a product manufactured or contracted by that registrant to be manufactured" must file Form SD, which, depending on the circumstances, can entail short-form reporting or long-form audited disclosure.
+Rule 13p-1 is deceptively simple.
+It provides that all SEC registrants "having conflict minerals that are necessary to the functionality or production of a product manufactured or contracted by that registrant to be manufactured" must complete and file Section 1 of Form SD, which, depending on the circumstances, can entail short-form reporting or long-form audited disclosure.
 Rule 13p-1 applies to all SEC reporting companies, including foreign private issuers.2